riadeane/lunchmoney-fintoc-api/docker/README.md

-# Docker Setup for Lunchmoney-Fintoc Sync
+# Docker Setup for Lunchmoney Gmail Sync

-This directory contains Docker configuration for running the Lunchmoney-Fintoc sync system in containers.
+This directory contains Docker configuration for running the Lunchmoney Gmail sync system in containers.

 ## Quick Start